-In conformance with FERC requirements for dam safety, the spillway Tainter gate is operated at least once per year.
+In conformance with FERC requirements for dam safety, each spillway Tainter gate is operated at least once per year.
 This verifies the integrity of the gate, hoist, and lifting operation.
-Depending on river flow and station operation, the spillway Tainter gate is normally operated more frequently than is required by the once-a-year FERC operation.
+Depending on river flow and station operation, the spillway Tainter gates are normally operated more frequently than is required by the once-a-year FERC operation.
+In the winter, bubblers are operated continuously in front of the spillway gates to prevent the build-up of ice on the gates.